Big-Bee-Network/name-alignment-workshop/_episodes/03-Github-and-name-alignment-tool.md

 <img src="../fig/my-repos.png" height="600" align="middle" />

-> This page contains what are called Repositories on github or for short "Repos".
-A repository is a location on github that hosts a collection of files associated with your work.
-Its analagous to a folder that holds all of the files for a associated project.
+> This page contains what are called Repositories on GitHub or for short "Repos".
+A repository is a location on GitHub that hosts a collection of files associated with your work.
+It is like a folder holding all the files for an associated project.
 The page we are currently on shows your repositories.
-If your new to github you currently won't have any repositories listed on this landing page.
+If you are new to GitHub, you currently will not have any repositories listed on this landing page.
-> Rather than building a repository completely from scratch, we're going to create a copy of one already built.
+> Rather than building a repository completely from scratch, we are going to create a copy of one already built.
 To do this we can navigate to the repo that is the template for the name-alignment-tool.
 <img src="../fig/go-to-name-template.png" height="600" align="middle" />
 > Navigate over to the search bar in the top left corner.
 Enter in the following: `globalbioticinteractions/name-alignment-template`
 > Click on the option that says "jump to".